- There’s no one answer as to whether it’s better to pay down a mortgage or to save for retirement. In each case, you have to crunch your own numbers.

 Funding Retirement First

-There is no doubt that front-loading your retirement savings will vastly increase their value by the time you retire due to the compounding effects of interest.
 Therefore, it makes more sense to save for retirement at a younger age than it does to pay down a mortgage.
-The earlier you start, the more time you have to enjoy compound growth, and eventually your Roth IRA will fund itself.
+The earlier you start, the more time you have to enjoy compound growth, and eventually your retirement account might fund itself.

 Funding Both at Once